DSOlab/widera_2023_access/PartB.md

 The transferring of scientific knowledge from the partners to the host, will involve experienced personnel from the respective knowledge nodes on the one hand, and personnel, NTUA Professors and PhD/post-doc students on the other endpoint.
+The first step towards knowledge exchange will be the recognition of the host's current scientific and technological capacity and accordingly the identification of gaps, needs and focal points for the closing of the scientific gap between the top-class institutes and the host.
+Accordingly, a knowledge transfer plan will be laid out, targeting a hierarchically ordered list of scientific, technical and research questions.

+For each technique involved, NTUA and the corresponding expert institute will consolidate an online, continuous, sound and seamless communication channel (e.g. via the selection of a fitting teleconference platform), via which the transferring of excellence (according to the established plan) will take place throughout the time-span of ACRONYM.

 Each of the consortium partners, will undertake the task of transferring knowledge, via:
 * A series of on-line, remote presentations and classes in a one-to-many sense, where different members of the top-level institute's personnel will teach a targeted subgroup of the host's staff, technique-specific details